 Of all the animals you might spot while wandering through the park, it’s the deer that are the most famous (and the most adorable).

-Brought by Charles I in the 17th Century (much to the chagrin of the locals), the deer have roamed freely for more than 350 years.
+Brought by Charles I in the 17th Century (much to the chagrin of the locals), the deer have roamed freely in this West London park for more than 350 years.
 In total, Richmond Park is home to more than 650 deer – so you’ve got a great chance of seeing them.

 As well as a walk through the deer-filled woodland, there are lots of other outdoor activities including fishing and power kiting to enjoy.